 Animal pests threaten our region's native ecosystems, such as forests and wetlands, including the plants, birds, insects and other wildlife that live in them.
 Many animal pests are also a nuisance to farmers, in suburban gardens and businesses.
 Pest fish also affect our waterways, such as lakes and rivers.
 It's important that we control animal pests and stop them from spreading.
-Find out about animal pests, or classes of pests, managed in the Waikato region.
+This section has lots of information about animal pests, or classes of pests, managed in the Waikato region.

 Waikato Regional Council carries out specific direct control work (using accredited contractors) to: